ronnyml/snowplow-wiki/setup-guide/2a-setup-a-tracker/ios-tracker/iOS-Tracker-Setup.md

 We support installing the iOS Tracker via CocoaPods since it's the easiest way to install the tracker.
 Doing so is simple:

 1. Install CocoaPods using `gem install cocoapods`
-2. Create the file `Podfile` in your XCode project directory, if you haven't created one already
+2. Create the file `Podfile` in the root of your XCode project directory, if you don't have one already
-3. Add the followinling line into it:
+3. Add the following line into it:
 ```
 pod 'SnowplowTracker'
 ```